simon-frankau/curved-spaces/README.md

   * To be able to trace rays through a "wormhole" surface that can then be generalised into a curved space raytracer in 3D.
-  * To understand how to describe the curvature of space at a particular point, independent of an embedding space.
-I think I'm trying to reinvent the curvature tensor used in GR.

 ## Design choices on the coding side